 Roadways and airways are major modes of transportation in Nepal.
 Water transport has not flourished since Nepal is a landlocked country.
 Similarly, Nepal has no railway as well.
 However, the government is currently undertaking some waterway and railway projects which are deemed to be completed soon.

-Road is the most common way to travel from one place to another in Nepal.
+The road is the most common way to travel from one place to another in Nepal.
 Bus services are available which can take you from one place to another.
 Buses are generally of two types: 'Local bus' and 'Tourist bus'.
-You can opt for a comparatively luxurious journey in 'Tourist bus', but 'Local bus' can provide you the real experience of Nepal, like the one every backpacker seeks.
+You can opt for a comparatively luxurious journey on the 'Tourist bus', but the 'Local bus' can provide you with the real experience of Nepal, like the one every backpacker seeks.
 You can travel via local buses interacting with Nepalis from various walks of life.
 It is important to tell you that local buses in Nepal are often crowded.
 You may opt for a tourist bus if you want a more personal tour.

-Not every place in Nepal is linked with roads.
+Not every place in Nepal is linked by roads.
 In such a case, the airway can be of great assistance to you.
 Various domestic flights can take you to major parts of the country.
 Flights can be helpful when you want to explore most of Nepal in the least time.
-Winding roads of Nepal are considered to be risky by many people.
-In that case as well, airplane flights can be of great assistance.
-There are customized airplane flights as well which provide you an experience of important tourist places.
-One such flight is Mountain Flight to Everest region.
+Winding roads in Nepal are considered to be risky by many people.
+In that case, as well, airplane flights can be of great assistance.
+There are customized airplane flights as well which provide you with an experience of important tourist places.
+One such flight is Mountain Flight to the Everest region.
 You can also take a helicopter tour to the place of your choice.

 What activities can you do?